starvagrant/gitcrystals/README.md

 ## A Text Based Game Based on The git versional control program

 ## Project State:
 Project has reached it's 0.01, or proof of concept status.
-This means I have succeeded in implementing what I consider the minimal feature set.
-I'm currently focusing my energies on getting to a 0.1 release, which is the fully functioning game working on my own machine (Dual Booting MacOs Sierra/Ubuntu 18.04).
-The 1.0 release will try to support everything I can.
-Depending on my time / resources, this should include MS-Windows.
+Code won't work if cloned because the repo doesn't contain the necessary subrepository, which is sitting on my computer.
+Getting a full game setup is a goal of the 0.1 release.

+The 0.01 release contains all the code necessary to run git within a command line program.
+This will allow for the implementation of a game to uses git for saving game data.
+I am now implementing the game.

+The 0.1 release will definitely work on Linux, whether it gets tested on Mac, and to the degree it works with Mac installed dependencies (python 2.7) is up in the air.
+Windows compatiblity will depend on my getting access to a Windows machine, and the expressed interests of real Windows users.

 ## How to contribute
 I will start considering pull requests after the release of the 0.1